andycroll/andycroll.com/_posts/2019/2019-12-15-use-loose-ruby-versioning-in-your-gemfile.md

 ## Instead of...

-...specifying your exact ruby version in two places and potentially generating conflicts.
+...specifying your exact ruby version in two places and potentially generating conflicts:

 ```ruby
 # Gemfile